zilliztech/vts/docs/en/connector-v2/sink/Maxcompute.md

 Before the synchronous task is turned on, different treatment schemes are selected for the existing surface structure of the target side.
 Option introduction：
-`RECREATE_SCHEMA` ：Will create when the table does not exist, delete and rebuild when the table is saved
+`RECREATE_SCHEMA` ：Will create when the table does not exist, delete and rebuild when the table is saved.
+If the `partition_spec` is set, the partition will be deleted and rebuilt.
-`CREATE_SCHEMA_WHEN_NOT_EXIST` ：Will Created when the table does not exist, skipped when the table is saved
+`CREATE_SCHEMA_WHEN_NOT_EXIST` ：Will Created when the table does not exist, skipped when the table is saved.
+If the `partition_spec` is set, the partition will be created.
 `ERROR_WHEN_SCHEMA_NOT_EXIST` ：Error will be reported when the table does not exist
 `IGNORE` ：Ignore the treatment of the table